Italian Beginners Level 1 (Friday)

 This fun and practical course is perfect for those with no prior knowledge of Italian or anyone who wants to refresh their beginner skills.

-You will earn how to communicate in everyday situations through interactive activities that build your confidence and introduce you to the rich culture of Italy.
+You will learn how to communicate in everyday situations through interactive activities that build your confidence and introduce you to the rich culture of Italy.

 Each week will focus on essential grammar, vocabulary, and pronunciation to help you understand and use common expressions.
 By the end of the course, you will be able to greet people, introduce yourself, order at a café or restaurant, talk about daily routines and preferences, ask for directions.